KEisenhart/Course3/README.md

 To reduce the number of files required I went on a merging effort.
 I merged all the test data together which included the subjects and their activities as they related to the 561 measurements.
-I utilized a column that I called observationnum that was used to be the common column for the merging of the files.
-This resulted in a dataframe with 564 columns (1 for Subject, 1 for Activity,  561 signals, and 1 for observation num) times 2947 rows.
-I repeated this for training and got a merged dataframe of the same number of columns of course, 564 by 7352 rows.
+I created a column that I called observationnum that was to be the common column for the merging of the files.
+This resulted in a dataframe with 2947 rows and 564 columns (1 for Subject, 1 for Activity,  561 signals, and 1 for observation num).
+I repeated this for training and got a merged dataframe of the same number of columns of course, so
+7352 rows and 564 columns

 I then concluded my merging effort by doing a row bind with the test data frame "on top" and training at the bottom.
 This resulted in 1 merged dataframe called mdata of 10,299 rows x 564 columns.
-I then removed the temporary column I used for merging, observationnum and this left the merged dataframe at 10,299 x 563 columns.
+I then removed the temporary column I used for merging, observationnum, and this left the merged dataframe at 10,299 x 563 columns.
 This addressed step 1 of the course project and provided the tidy dataframe I needed for the next part of the assignment - to extract out mean and standard deviation measurements only.